Irving Symphony Orchestra

 Our Needs

-The ISO's Healing Notes program is always looking to expand as additional funds are requested and received.
-Our "Bats 'n Brass" Miracle League program is a partnership with the YMCA.
-The Miracle League provides children with physical limitations and other special needs the opportunity to play softball/baseball in a safe, fun atmosphere on their own "Miracle Field."
+The ISO's Healing Notes program needs ongoing support.
+Our "Bats 'n Brass" Miracle League program, in partnership with the YMCA, provides children with physical limitations and other special needs the opportunity to play softball/baseball in a safe, fun atmosphere on their own "Miracle Field."
 The Irving Symphony's professional brass ensemble performs at their games as a show of team spirit and support for the participants and their families.

 Mission